Free KCNA Mock Exam Sample Questions

 Correct.
 CRI is a plugin interface that allows kubelet to work with different container runtimes like containerd, CRI-O, etc.

-3. C Manages container images on registry servers
+3. C Manages container images on registry servers and handles pull authentication

 4. D Schedules containers on nodes